AdamHarries/Gideon-Soliloquy/Character.md

 When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
 Classes: Bard, Druid, Sorcerer, Wizard

+### Absorb Elements XGE p150
+Level 	School 	Casting Time 	Range
+1st 	Abjuration 	1 reaction, which you take when you take acid, cold, fire, lightning, or thunder damage 	Self Components 	Duration
+S 	1 round

+The spell captures some of the incoming energy, lessening its effect on you and storing it for your next melee attack.
+You have resistance to the triggering damage type until the start of your next turn.
+Also, the first time you hit with a melee attack on your next turn, the target takes an extra 1d6 damage of the triggering type, and the spell ends.
+At Higher Levels.

+When you cast this spell using a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each slot level above 1st.
+Classes: Artificer, Druid, Ranger, Sorcerer, Wizard

+### Earthbind XGE p154
+Level 	School 	Casting Time 	Range
+2nd 	Transmutation 	1 action 	300 feet
+Components 	Duration
+V 	Concentration, up to 1 minute

+Choose one creature you can see within range.
+Yellow strips of magical energy loop around the creature.
+The target must succeed on a Strength saving throw, or its flying speed (if any) is reduced to 0 feet for the spell's duration.
+An airborne creature affected by this spell safely descends at 60 feet per round until it reaches the ground or the spell ends.
+Classes: Druid, Sorcerer, Warlock, Wizard

 ## #################################### ##
 ##        Dwarf (Mountain) PHB p20      ##